Organizations that have embraced Lean Six Sigma principles and practices have seen demonstrable results for decades. Learn how you can too!

 e) Failure to align the organization’s mission and vision with the stated individual goals

 Now You Can Learn More About Lean Six Sigma

 Thanks to Lean Six Sigma’s increasing popularity, there is an equally greater likelihood that you may run into it at some point in your professional career.
 That’s why it’s wise to prepare yourself by taking a solid Lean Six Sigma Certification course and getting a head start.

-UMass Amherst’s Post Graduate Program in Lean Six Sigma will help turn you into a Lean Six Sigma expert.
+This Post Graduate Program in Lean Six Sigma, delivered by Simplilearn in collaboration with the University of Massachusetts, will help turn you into a Lean Six Sigma expert.
 The course will help fast-track your career in quality management while giving you the valuable Lean Six Sigma skills you need.
-You will attend masterclasses from Isenberg School of Management faculty and solve real-world business problems with a trio of hands-on projects and several case studies.
+You will attend masterclasses from UMass instructors and solve real-world business problems with a trio of hands-on projects and several case studies.

 The Lean Six Sigma Certification course teaches you:

 a) Agile Management